 - Get food safety certification.
-However, check with the importers and experts if the food safety certification company you engaged is recognised by European Union buyers.
-Independent international accredited certification companies include SGS, CIS, TÜV and Bureau Veritas.
+However, check with importers and experts whether the food safety certification company that you engaged is recognised by European Union buyers.
+Independent international accredited certification companies include SGS, CIS, TÜV or Bureau Veritas.

-- Specifically for groundnuts, consult the EU Export Helpdesk where you can find European Union legislation for your selected products under the corresponding codes.
+- Specifically for groundnuts, consult the EU Trade Helpdesk, where you can find European Union legislation for your selected products under the corresponding codes.

-- Refer to Codex Alimentarius for practical guidelines that can support you in fulfilling requirements on European food safety legislation.
-Specifically for groundnuts refer to Code of Hygienic Practice for Groundnuts and Code of Practice for the Prevention and Reduction of Aflatoxin Contamination in Peanuts.
+- Refer to the Codex Alimentarius for practical guidelines that can support you in fulfilling the requirements for European food safety legislation.
+Specifically for groundnuts, refer to the Code of Hygienic Practice for Groundnuts as well as the Code of Practice for the Prevention and Reduction of Aflatoxin Contamination in Peanuts.

-- Additionally, you can refer to Good Management Practices of the American Peanut Council which can be incorporated in individual farm operations, buying points, shelling plants, warehouses, transport providers and product manufacturers – improving the overall effectiveness of the production and processing system.
+- Additionally, you can refer to the Good Management Practices of the American Peanut Council, which can be incorporated into individual farm operations, buying points, shelling plants, warehouses, transport providers and product manufacturers, improving the overall effectiveness of the production and processing system.

-For more information about competition on the European edible nuts market see our competition study.
+For more information about competition on the European market for edible nuts, see our study of Competition.

 Many importers of groundnuts are also packers, in addition to conducting trading and wholesale activities.
-After importation, products reach different segments of the market as described in Chart 1.
+After importing, products reach different segments of the market, as described in Chart 1.

-In some cases, developing country exporters can also supply to different segments directly without an importer as intermediator.
-This is relevant for processing industry which produces peanut butter or peanut oil.
-However, in the majority of cases specialised importers (wholesalers) serve the supply chain as the first entry point for groundnuts from developing countries.
+In some cases, exporters from developing countries can also supply to different segments directly without an importer as an intermediary.
+This is relevant for the processing industry, which produces peanut butter or peanut oil.
+However, in the majority of cases, specialised importers (wholesalers) serve the supply chain as the first entry point for groundnuts from developing countries.

-- For more information, see our extensive study about market channels and segments for edible nuts and dried fruit.
-Also read our tips about doing business and finding buyers on the European market of processed fruit and vegetables.
+- For more information, see our extensive study of Market channels and segments for edible nuts and dried fruit.
+Also read our tips for Doing business and Finding buyers on the European market for processed fruit and vegetables.

-An indication of margins according to final retail prices for canned fruit and vegetables is not very precise as the whole sector comprises many different products.
-The prices also vary between producing countries regarding type, size of packaging, fruit or vegetable variety and quality of products.
-Therefore, developing country exporters can only gain a very rough general impression of price developments.
+Indications of margins according to the final retail prices for canned fruit and vegetables are not very precise, as the whole sector comprises many different products.
+The prices also vary between producing countries regarding the type, size of packaging, fruit or vegetable variety and quality of products.
+As a result, exporters from developing countries can only gain a very rough general impression of price developments.